 My personal favorite, Camelback Ranch has a true western feel with its stone structures, desert flora, and arid color scheme.
 Be sure to take a look outside of the ballpark for the giant-sized bobblehead of Tommy Lasorda.
 When you are finished watching Tommy's head nod, catch the best of the the Dodgers, Indians, Phillies, Pirates, and White Sox organizations take the field.

 A javelina is a small, wild-boar-like animal that roams the west and is notorious for breaking into campers' tents to look for food.
 Think of it as a desert pig.
 The Javelinas employ players from the Blue Jays, Braves, Mariners, Padres, and Red Sox.
 There are no oinkers on the field, though; these are all top-notch prospects and play at the Peoria Sports Complex.

 The saguaro cactus is probably the most recognizable symbol of the west, and it adorns the caps of the AFL's most western team.
-The Saguaros consist of the best of a young crop of Cardinals, Rangers, Rays, Royals and Twins.
+The Saguaros consist of the best of a young crop of Cardinals, Rangers, Rays, Royals, and Twins.

 Head West, Young Man

 The AFL season starts on October 10 and runs through November 18, when it concludes with the league championship.
 Like its MLB counterpart, the AFL has an all-star game called the “Fall Stars Game” on November 4 at Salt River.
 It also offers a hitting contest at Sloan Park on October 21.